 If more than one person edits the document, each author is automatically allocated a different background color.

 Right-click on a comment to open a context menu where you can delete the current comment, all the comments from the same author, or all the comments in the document.
-From this menu, you can also apply some basic formatting to the text of the comment.
+From this menu, you can also open a dialog to apply some basic formatting to the text of comments.
 You can paste saved text using the Paste button in the menu.
 You can also change the font type, size, and alignment in the usual editing manner.

 To navigate from one comment to another, open the Navigator (F5), expand the Comments section, and click on the comment text to move the cursor to the anchor point of the comment in the document.
 Right-click on the comment to quickly edit or delete it.